 “Then anyone for whom Allah wouldn’t have furnished light, they wouldn’t possibly have any light at all!”

 That light inside you is Allah’s biggest gift to you.
 You’ve been ignoring it because swimming against giant waves isn’t easy.
 It’s painful, requires you to exhaust yourself and the alternative is so so much easier.
 Just drown.
 Just throw your hands up and stop caring.
 But if you have the strength of will left, He will never abandon you.
 His rope is always there to pull you up.
-He’ll also describe it like the anchor of a ship whose giant links in the chain can’t be broken.
-You will make your way up and when no one around you is a source of light, He will be from within you.
+He’ll also describe it as the anchor of a ship whose giant links in the chain can’t be broken.
+You will make your way up, and when no one around you is a source of light, He will be from within you.
 The fact that you can still see your hand, albeit barely, is proof that He hasn’t given up on you.
 It’s on you now.
 Happy swimming!